Connecticut reaches COVID vaccine-hesitant people with mobile vaccination clinic

 MANCHESTER, Conn.
-(WTNH) — Connecticut’s COVID positivity rate is less than half a percent, but the state’s mobile clinic is still on the move.

-Giving out the Johnson & Johnson and Pfizer shot.
-This week it’s partnering with an insurance provider to target the vaccine hesitant.
+(WTNH) — Connecticut’s COVID positivity rate is less than half a percent, but the state’s mobile clinic is still on the move giving out the Johnson & Johnson and Pfizer shot.
+This week it’s partnering with an insurance provider to target the vaccine-hesitant.

 As a lot of those mass vaccination sites close, we are seeing some smaller sites pop up at places like this where we haven’t seen before.

-At the end of June Connecticut’s largest mass vaccination site on this old runway in East Hartford —
+At the end of June, Connecticut’s largest mass vaccination site on the old runway in East Hartford —

 and similar sites across the state — will be no more.

-“We know that it’s slowed down but we thought now that it has slowed down, it’s a way that we can open up the centers,” said Laurie Mone, director of retail center operations.
-“If we get 10 people, if we get 20, if we get 5, that’s five more people that we’ve vaccinated in this state.”
+“We know that it’s slowed down but we thought now that it has slowed down it’s a way that we can open up the centers,” said Laurie Mone, Director of Retail Operations for Connecticare.
+“If we get 10 people, if we get 20, if we get five, that’s five more people that we’ve vaccinated in this state.”

-People usually come to Connecticare Centers for insurance needs but for the first time in the pandemic’s 15-month history, these centers turned into vaccine clinics Tuesday.
+People usually come to Connecticare Centers for insurance needs but for the first time in the pandemic’s 15-month history, these centers turned into vaccine clinics.

 The big rush is over.
 More than 80% of people in Connecticut have had at least one dose of the vaccine.
 Many of those remaining aren’t as eager to talk about it.
 Off-camera, one man told News 8 he is still hesitant, but at this pop-up clinic getting the shot anyway.